Lee Seong-jong

-Lee Seong-jong (born September 3, 1993), commonly known as Seongjong, is a South Korean singer.
+Lee Seong-jong (born September 3, 1993), commonly known as Seongjong (formerly Sungjong), is a South Korean singer.
 He is a vocalist of the South Korean boy band Infinite under Woollim Entertainment.
 He is also the vocalist of Infinite F.

 Early life

 Lee was born in Gwangju City, South Korea, on September 3, 1993.
 He moved to Andong when he was 9.
 He has a younger brother three years younger than him named Lee Seon-gyu.
 He graduated from Jeonju Arts High School on February 7, 2012, and was studying at Kongju University.

 Career

 Infinite

 Lee was first introduced as a vocalist of the boy band Infinite in 2010.
 His first appearance as a member was during Infinite's pre-debut reality show You Are My Oppa.
 The group officially debuted on June 9, 2010.

 Infinite F

 Lee was announced as a member of Infinite F during the One Great Step Returns encore concert, along with Sungyeol and L. There, they performed the song "My Heart is Beating".
 The unit released their first song "I'm Going Crazy" in Infinite's 2nd album, "Season 2".
 On November 19, 2014, they made their official debut in Japan with their album, "Koi No Sign" and debuted in Korea with the single album, "Azure" on December 2, 2014.